 Use the BASIC > Virus Checking page in the web interface to enable or disable virus checking.
 If you enable Barracuda Real-Time Protection, the Barracuda Email Security Gateway will check unrecognized spam and virus fingerprints against the latest virus threats logged at Barracuda Central that have not yet been downloaded by the Barracuda Email Security Gateway Energize Updates.
 See the online help on the BASIC > Virus Checking page for more details about this setting.

 The subscription-based Advanced Threat Protection (ATP) service analyzes inbound email attachments in a separate, secured cloud environment, detecting new threats and determining whether to block such messages.
 ATP offers protection against advanced malware, zero-day exploits, and targeted attacks not detected by the Barracuda Email Security Gateway virus scanning features.
 ATP is available with the Cloud Protection Layer (CPL).
 For more information about CPL, see Cloud Protection Layer and How to Set Up Your Cloud Protection Layer.

 Extended Malware Protection (Available on model 600 and higher)

-With version 6.1 and higher, Barracuda offers a subscription to provide additional anti-malware scanning with the Avira virus scan engine.
-To subscribe, see the Subscription Status section of the BASIC > Dashboard page.
+With version 6.1 and higher, Barracuda offered a subscription to provide additional anti-malware scanning with the Avira virus scan engine.
+To check if you have subscribed, see the Subscription Status section of the BASIC > Dashboard page.

 Internal Virus Scanning For Your Microsoft Exchange Mail Server